 - Cruising Extension – Most policies only cover you so long as you’re in the country.
 Cruising Extension Coverage can protect you if you choose to take your boat out of US waters.

-- All Risk – A generalized policy that includes any damage that isn’t on the policy’s exclusion list.
+- All Risk – A generalized insurance policy that includes any damage that isn’t on the policy’s exclusion list.
 Typical exclusions include wear and tear, dents, marring, damage caused by animals, design and manufacturer defects, or ice and freezing.

-- Extra Coverage – Boat insurance is wildly customizable.
+- Extra Coverage – Boat insurance in Arkansas is wildly customizable.
 You can often include extras in your policy such as insurance for your trailer, any boat accessories or specialized equipment, and coverage in case you break down or have an accident and need to be towed.

 What Our Customers Say